mitre/fieldmanual/sphinx-docs/Plugin-library.md

 The GameBoard plugin allows you to monitor both red-and-blue team operations.
 The game tracks points for both sides and determines which one is "winning".

+To begin a gameboard exercise, first log in as blue user and begin an operation.
+Then log in as red user and begin another operation.
+Open up the gameboard plugin from the GUI and select these new respective red and blue operations to monitor points for each operation.

 ## Human